LK4D4/lk4d4.darth.io/content/posts/timers.md

 In particular, timers are [time.Timer](https://golang.org/pkg/time/#Timer), [time.Ticker](https://golang.org/pkg/time/#Ticker) and less obvious timer [time.Sleep](https://golang.org/pkg/time/#Sleep).
-It's not clear from documentation how timers work exactly.
-Some people thing that each timer spawns it's own goroutine which exists until timer is spawned, because that's how we'd implement timers in "naive" way in Go.
-We can check that assumption with small program:
+It's not clear from the documentation how timers work exactly.
+Some people thing that each timer spawns it's own goroutine which exists until the timer is spawned because that's how we'd implement timers in "naive" way in Go.
+We can check that assumption with the small program:
 ```go
 package main